Arkham/c_examples/apue/files_directories/notes.md

 * when a file link count gets to 0, the kernel deletes its content
 * when the program exits, all open files are closed
 * unlink is used for tmpfiles, so that those are still deleted by the kernel if the program crashes
+* `rename(oldname, newname)`
+* when renaming files, we are as if we were deleting the old file and creating a new one, so:
+  * we need write and execute permissions on both folders

+## Symbolic links

+* Solve two problems of hard links:
+  * you can generally create hard link only on the same file system
+  * only root user can create hard links to directories
+* we always need to know if a function follows symlinks

+## symlink and readlink functions

+* `symlink(actualpath, sympath)`
+* `readlink(pathname, *buf, bufsize)`

+## File times

+* generally Epoch timestamps
+* `st_atime`, last access-time
+* `st_mtime`, last modification-time, aka last time contents were changed
+* `st_ctime`, last change-time, aka last time inode was modified

+## utime function

+* `utime(*pathname, *times)` changes atime and mtime
+* if times is NULL, set atime and mtime to current time